A bump is any size of lump, protrusion, puffiness, or localized swelling either under or on top of the skin of your head.

 - Rest: Take a break from strenuous activities and focus on getting more sleep in order to relieve pain and help your head bump heal more quickly.
 Avoid hairstyles, accessories, and hats, that place pressure or tension on the painful area.

-- Ice: Ice decreases inflammation, so is helpful at reducing pain and swelling for some head bumps, especially those caused by injuries.
+- Ice: Ice decreases inflammation, so is helpful in reducing pain and swelling for some head bumps, especially those caused by injuries.

 - Warm compress: Warm compresses may help with folliculitis and certain types of cysts.